 (Snip)

 2. The Media Delivery Client activates a Dynamic Policy (see clause 9.3).
-The serviceDataFlowDescriptions array contains objects of data type IpPacketFilterSet, where the srcIp, toSTc, dstIP properties are present.
-The filter for a bi-directional Service Data Flow requires two objects, one with direction set to in and one with direction set to out.
+Each applicationFlowBindings.applicationFlowSpecification contains a packetFilter object of data type IpPacketFilterSet, where the srcIp, toSTc, dstIP properties are present.
+The filter for a bi-directional application flow requires two such application flow bindings, one with IpPacketFilterSet.direction set to in and one with IpPacketFilterSet.direction set to out.

 (Snip)